 Unless otherwise explicitly stated, terms defined in the “General Terms and Conditions for Gas Transport” apply to this “Renewable Energy Seller Framework Agreement”.

-Register of Players
+Player Relations

-Upon conclusion of the Renewable Energy Seller Framework Agreement, the Renewable Energy Seller shall be registered in the Register of Players with his Master Data and status information.
-The Register of Players (including Master Data and status information) and the Renewable Energy Seller's obligations in this respect are described in detail in General Terms and Conditions for Gas Transport, including the types of information about the Renewable Energy Seller available to Other Players.
+Upon conclusion of the “Renewable Energy Seller Framework Agreement”, the Renewable Energy Seller shall be registered as a player through Energinet, with his Master Data and status information.
+The Renewable Energy Seller's obligations in this respect are described in detail in “General Terms and Conditions for Gas Transport”, including the types of information about the Renewable Energy Seller available to Other Players.
 The Renewable Energy Seller may request that he be registered as one or more Renewable Energy Sellers with different GLN's.

-The Renewable Energy Seller shall remain registered in the Register of Players until his Framework Agreements have expired and the rights and obligations under the Renewable Energy Seller Agreements have been fulfilled.

-Player Relationships

-The Renewable Energy Seller shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of General Terms and Conditions for Gas Transport.Renewable Energy SellerRenewable Energy Seller
+The Renewable Energy Seller shall inform Energinet of any changes in his Player Relationships, cf. clause 4 of “General Terms and Conditions for Gas Transport”.
+The Renewable Energy Seller shall remain registered with Energinet until his/their “Framework Agreements” have expired and the rights and obligations under the “Renewable Energy Seller Agreements” have been fulfilled.

 Change of Renewable Energy Seller